lingogogo/Leetcode_pratice/README.md

 Difference array: Difference array D[i] of a given array A[i] is defined as D[i] = A[i]-A[i-1] (for 0 < i < N ) and D[0] = A[0] considering 0 based indexing.
 Difference array can be used to perform range update queries “l r x” where l is left index, r is right index and x is value to be added and after all queries you can return original array from it.
 Where update range operations can be performed in O(1) complexity.

+If the problem time complexity is too large, binary search might be the better solution.

 Leetcode problem: Zero Array Transformation II

 # problem